-This request is to fund projects necessary to stabilize current operational bed space in the Department.
-Current DOC jurisdictional population forecasts do not necessitate the building of new prisons, thus maintaining and stabilizing the current housing is critical to efficient bed space management.
-In prior fiscal years, DOC received funding to renovate New Jersey State Prison West Compound.
+This request is to fund projects necessary to stabilize current operational bed space at the only NJDOC maximum security prison.
+Current NJDOC jurisdictional population forecasts do not necessitate the building of new prisons, thus maintaining and stabilizing the current housing is critical to efficient bed space management.
+In prior fiscal years, NJDOC received funding to renovate New Jersey State Prison West Compound.
 The funding was received as a result of a lawsuit regarding conditions of confinement.
-The first phase is nearing completion and additional funding is needed for the continuation of the project to address similar conditions.
+The first phase is complete and additional funding is needed for the continuation of the project to address similar conditions.